What Does it Take to Be a Physical Therapist Assistant?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Types of Physical Therapist Assistant
+Other Physical Therapist Assistant Job Titles

 - Per Diem Physical Therapist Assistant (Per Diem PTA)